 listening.
 Have a chat and a warm snuggle at bedtime every night with each child.

 4. Resolve to role model respect.
 Want to raise kids who are considerate and respectful, right through the teen years?
-Take a deep
+Take a deep breath,

-learn to manage theirs.
+manage theirs.
 Not always easy when you’re angry, so remember your mantras: You’re the role model, Don’t take it personally, It's not an emergency, and

 This too shall pass!

 5. Resolve to address the needs and feelings behind your child’s behavior.
-The most important time to stay connected with your
+The most important time to stay connected with your child is

-address the feelings or needs, the behavior changes.
+the feelings or needs, the behavior changes.
 Parents who lead by loving example, redirect pre-emptively rather than punish (“You can throw the ball outside”),

 and set limits empathically (“I see how mad and sad you are.
 I won't let you hit.
 Let’s use your words to tell your sister how you feel...”)